 |Empowers consumers and

-requires businesses to be significantly transparent about collection, use, disclosure and sale of personal information
+requires businesses to be significantly transparent about the collection, use, disclosure, and sale of personal information

 |Empowers consumers and